meilisearch/cloud-scripts/README.md

 ## 🎁 Content of this repository

 This repository contains a few tools and scripts used mainly by the MeiliSearch team, aiming to provide our users simple ways to deploy and configure MeiliSearch in the cloud.
-As our heart resides on the Open Source community, we maintain several of this tools as open source repository.
+As our heart resides in the open-source community, we maintain several of these tools as open-source repositories.

 The goal of this repository is to provide a cloud-agnostic set of tools and scripts for deploying and configuring MeiliSearch.

 ## ☁ Projects using MeiliSearch Cloud Scripts

 | Cloud Provider   | Project |
 |----------|:-------------|
 | DigitalOcean |  [meilisearch-digitalocean](https://github.com/meilisearch/meilisearch-digitalocean/) |
 | AWS |  [meilisearch-aws](https://github.com/meilisearch/meilisearch-aws/) |

 ## 📖 Documentation